hashicorp/terraform-provider-aws/website/docs/r/ecs_task_definition.html.markdown

 #### EFS Volume Configuration Arguments

-For more information, see [Specifying an EFS volume in your Task Definition Developer Guide](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/using_efs.html)
+For more information, see [Specifying an EFS volume in your Task Definition Developer Guide](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/efs-volumes.html#specify-efs-config)

 * `file_system_id` - (Required) The ID of the EFS File System.
 * `root_directory` - (Optional) The path to mount on the host
+* `transit_encryption` - (Optional) Specify "ENABLED" to use transit encryption.
+* `transit_encryption_port` - (Optional) The port to use for transit encryption.
+If you do not specify a transit encryption port, it will use the port selection strategy that the Amazon EFS mount helper uses.

 ##### Example Usage